 - Watch out for large vehicles such as SUVs, trucks, and vans that park in front of fuel dispensers for long periods of time.
 Criminals have been known to use large vehicles to block the view of the dispenser from site employees while they install a skimming device.

 - Watch out for people using electronic devices such as computers or tablets that may be sitting in vehicles near a fuel dispensing site.
 Some skimmers have been known to have Bluetooth capability, which allows criminals to download information from a skimming device when they are in range of the Bluetooth signal.

 - Trust your instincts!
 If something does not seem right, do not use the dispenser and report your concerns to site employees, law enforcement, and/or Weights and Measures.

 - Consumers should frequently monitor bank and credit card statements to ensure all transactions are correct.
 If someone accesses or uses your account information without your permission, contact your financial institution and alert your local police department.
-For more information on reporting fraudulent credit, ATM, and debit cards as well and how to protect yourself from fraud visit the Federal Trade Commission (FTC) website.

 A credit card skimmer collected for evidence by a law enforcement agency.

-Gas Station Skimmer Training Presentation
+Fuel Dispenser Skimmer Training Presentation

-The Division has developed a training presentation to educate industry stakeholders and consumers about credit card skimming devices.
+The Division developed a training presentation to educate industry stakeholders and consumers about credit card skimming devices.
 The presentation includes pictures of the various types of skimming devices that have been found in the United States.